 IP Address restrictions require that you know the IP address of your web server.
 You can usually find this on your hosting control panel, or you can just ask your web host.
 In some cases, there are multiple possible IPs that your server could use, so you should add all of them to the restrictions setting for the API key.

 You must have an API key to use Google’s map service.
 Instructions for getting your API key are found under the “Instructions” tab.

-This key, also known as a “signing secret” is optional, and you’ll only need it if you’re using Static Maps and want to increase the number of free loads you can have.
+This key is optional, and you’ll only need it if you’re using Static Maps and want to increase the number of free loads you can have.
 More information on digital signatures here…

 General Map Settings